hedyhli/cognate-playground/README.md

 <img src="https://raw.githubusercontent.com/hedyhli/cognate-playground/main/screenshot.png" width=800 />

-It currently supports about 90% of all builtins from the C prelude, and all types except Dict and IO.
+It currently supports about 90% of all builtins from the C prelude, and all types except Table and IO.
+Discrepancies of this implementation that can be illustrated by tests can be found with `XFAIL` markers in the tests directory.

 Files of interest
 - index.html
-- cognate.js -- the interpreter and runtime
+- cognate.js -- the parser, linter, and runtime
 - main.js -- the rest of the app excluding the editor
 - `editor/*` -- code relating to the editor component
 - `public/tree-sitter.{js,wasm}` -- from tree-sitter releases